bakame-php/http-structured-fields/docs/02-parsing-serializing.md

 | InnerList     | class `InnerList`         | `DataType::InnerList`  | `innerlist`        |
 | Parameters    | class `Parameters`        | `DataType::Parameters` | `parameters`       |

-Apart from the `Item` all the other types are containers.
-But all the classes share the same method for parsing the HTTP text representation of the header via the `fromHttpValue` named constructor.
+All the classes share the same methods for parsing the HTTP text representation of the field.
+They all use the `fromHttpValue` named constructor.
 This method will parse the field string representation and return an instantiated PHP class containing the parsing result.
-Because there's 2 RFC related to structured fields, the method accepts an optional enum  `Ietf` that indicates which RFC should be used for conformance.
-If not enum value is provided, the method will fall back to using the latest accepted RFC which is at the moment of writing `RFC9651`.
+Because there are 2 RFC related to structured fields, the method accepts an optional enum `Ietf` that indicates which RFC should be used for conformance.
+If no enum value is provided, the method will fall back to using the latest accepted RFC which is at the moment of writing `RFC9651`.

 ```php
 use Bakame\Http\StructuredFields\OuterList;